Bilal-ahmad8/Quora-Insincere-Questions-Classification/README.md

 ## Data

 The dataset used in this project contains a collection of questions from Quora, labeled as insincere or sincere.
 Ensure that the dataset is placed in the `data/` directory or adjust the paths in the notebook accordingly.
-If a dataset link is provided, download it from there.
+[Dataset link](https://www.kaggle.com/datasets/arnavsharma45/quora-insincere-questions-dataset), download it from there.

 ## Notebook Structure